 - If you’d like training on how to use EndNote, contact your Academic Liaison Librarian.

-- We produce a tutorial that will teach you how to use EndNote.
+- We produce a tutorial on Moodle that will teach you how to use EndNote.

 - We also produce printed guides for using EndNote Desktop (word or pdf) and EndNote Online (word or pdf).

-- EndNote provides detailed online help, both on the desktop versions and the Web version.
+- EndNote provides detailed online help, both on the desktop versions and the online version.
 Click on the 'Help' option of the version you are using to search the contents.